-- On the Outlets page, click > Activate Load Shedding. - Click Activate on the confirmation message.
+- 2. Click Activate on the confirmation message.
 In the load shedding mode: - The lock icon appears for all non-critical outlets on the Outlets page, and you CANNOT turn on any of them.

 The message "Load Shedding Active" appears next to the 'Outlets' title.